 With state source level funding in FY19, DMH shifted funds from institutional budgets to the Service Budget to expand community-based services to reduce the reliance on institutional care.
 A total of $8 million was granted to the 14 Community Mental Health Centers (CMHCs) for the expansion of crisis services, including crisis stabilization beds, court liaisons, crisis counselors, and an additional PACT team.
 In addition, $900,000 is for the continuation/expansion of the development of Community Transition Homes, which are community-based living opportunities for individuals that have been receiving continued treatment services at Mississippi State Hospital.
 A total of $400,000 is for the continuation of jail-based competence education project involving Forensic Services at Mississippi State Hospital.

 Since 2011, the number of people served at DMH’s behavioral health hospitals and the number of beds available at those programs has decreased.
 In FY11, 4,119 adults received acute psychiatric services at the four state hospitals, while 258 adults received continued treatment services.
 In FY20, 2,197 adults received acute psychiatric services and 85 received continued treatment services.
 Bed capacity has also decreased.
 In FY11, there were 646 acute psychiatric beds available at the four state hospitals.
 As of July 2019, there were 401, including 75 beds available for continued treatment services.
 As of July 2020, there were 391 acute psychiatric beds, including 65 beds available for continued treatment services.
+As of July 2021, there were 360 acute psychiatric beds, including 60 available for continued treatment services.

 Crisis Stabilization Units